virtuozzo/cloudscripting-docs/docs/quick-start.md

 Just in the same way, you can build and run the solution you need - from frequent tasks automation to implementing complex CI/CD flows and clustering configurations.

 !!! note
-    **Tip:** Consider using a repository hosting service (for example, <a href="https://github.com/" target="blank">GitHub</a>) to comfortably store and manage your projects, manifests and scripts all together.
+    **Tip:** Consider using a repository hosting service (for example, <a href="https://github.com/" target="blank">GitHub</a>) to comfortably store and manage your projects, manifests, and scripts all together.
 <br>
 ## Best Practises